-- 6.10 Persons subject to this Code shall act with the utmost integrity, honesty and responsibility in fulfilling their respective roles in the sport of chess and shall not act in a manner likely to adversely affect the reputation of the FIDE, or the sport of chess generally, nor shall they act in a manner likely to bring the sport into disrepute. - 6.11 Doping in Chess is strictly prohibited in accordance with the FIDE Anti-Doping Rules. - 6.12 Persons subject to this Code, shall not offer, promise, give, solicit or accept any undue pecuniary or other benefit (i.e. not earned by way of bona fide services and/or not approved by the appropriate chess authority ) in connection with their activities or duties in chess. - 6.13 Persons subject to the Code are prohibited from misappropriating FIDE assets.

-6.14 Members of the FIDE Family may receive or accept gifts only as a mark of respect or friendship and of nominal value in accordance with prevailing local customs.
+- 6.10 Persons subject to this Code shall act with the utmost integrity, honesty and responsibility in fulfilling their respective roles in the sport of chess and shall not act in a manner likely to adversely affect the reputation of the FIDE, or the sport of chess generally, nor shall they act in a manner likely to bring the sport into disrepute. - 6.11 Doping in Chess is strictly prohibited in accordance with the FIDE Anti-Doping Rules. - 6.12 Persons subject to this Code, shall not offer, promise, give, solicit or accept any personal or undue pecuniary or other benefit (or the legitimate expectation of a benefit irrespective of whether such benefit is in fact given or received) in connection with their activities or duties in chess. - 6.13 Persons subject to the Code are prohibited from misappropriating FIDE assets. - 6.14 Members of the FIDE Family may receive or accept gifts only as a mark of respect or friendship and of nominal value in accordance with prevailing local customs.
 Any gifts offered to a third party must have been previously authorized by FIDE.
 Gifts may only be offered by FIDE or on behalf of FIDE; the Parties shall refrain from offering any gifts in their personal names.
 An overall sense of moderation should prevail concerning hospitality and accommodation.